-Lilly will seek to have open and constructive working relationships with tax authorities and government bodies, all based upon our Lilly values of integrity, excellence, and respect for people to minimize disputes and risks
+Lilly will seek to have open and constructive working relationships with tax authorities and government bodies, all based upon our Lilly values of integrity, excellence, and respect for people to minimise disputes and risks.

 Lilly will, where appropriate, enter into continuous audit programs and agreements to enhance certainty on the tax treatment of our business.

 Lilly will actively manage and monitor adherence to the above tax principles.